ember-intl/ember-intl/docs/ember-intl/src/docs/services/intl-part-1.md

 ## Methods

 Every `format*` method returns an empty string when the input value(s) is `undefined` or `null`.
-To keep this page brief, these 2 values aren't mentioned again when discussing the possible types for the input value(s).
+To keep this page brief, these 2 values aren't mentioned again when discussing the possible input value(s).

 ### formatDate {#methods-format-date}